dangush/ponchik-rs/README.md

-# Ponchik Donut App
+# Ponchik 🍩

-A blazing fast slack donut app clone written in Rust.
+A ⚡ blazing fast ⚡ slack donut app clone written in Rust 🦀

-## Functionality

-When ran, Ponchik will generate a list of pairs of members of a slack channel.
-It will make those introductions in Slack DMs, and record the pairs on a Google Sheet.
+Ponchik helps integrate members of your team.
+Add Ponchik to a channel, and it will randomly pair individuals in the channel to be introduced in DMs.

-## Lifecycle
+## Docs

-- Monday send out pairings
-- Friday midpoint checkin
-- Next Friday result survey

-Bot checks a google sheet cell to check time, chooses one of 3 paths as a result.
+Ponchik is deployed as a set of Vercel Functions built on the community-driven [Vercel Runtime for Rust](https://github.com/vercel-community/rust).
+Vercel Function invokations (or a command line interface) can be used to invoke stages of the pairing cycle, including making the introduction, sending checkpoints, and closing.

+Pairings and their statuses are recorded in a PostgreSQL database using the sqlx PostgreSQL driver.

+The Slack API is used to send Block Kit messages and handle user interaction.

 ## Todos
 - [ ] Backend
     - [x] Ensure sqlx and postgres works in the vercel runtime
-    - [ ] Write pairings to database at intros generation
+    - [x] Write pairings to database at intros generation
-    - [ ] Read active pairings from db and send midpoint checkins
+    - [x] Read active pairings from db and send midpoint checkins
-    - [ ] update db from user interactions
+    - [x] update db from user interactions
     - [ ] update db at pair close
-    - [ ] if sqlx and postgress doesnt work then im either turning this into some middlewware with a js implementation powering the db connection, or writing a rust database library for google sheets
+    - [x] if sqlx and postgresql doesnt work then im either turning this into some middlewware with a js implementation powering the db connection, or writing a rust database library for google sheets
 - [ ] Application
     - [ ] Update pairing algo to prevent duplicate pairings
     - [ ] Update intro_launch endpoint to accept arguments for group size